 Now if at some point you find you have more time and can build 10 links a day, build up to it.
 Build 6 links one day, 7 links the next, and keep it up until you're building 10 links per day.
 This type of link building will seem more natural to search engines.
 I mean how would you feel if a site you were judging kept getting random bursts of big link counts all over the place?

 Do you have a schedule for building links?

 The Three Groups of Backlinks

 Permanent links are the simple ones and also the ones you want to get the most of.
 These are links that will stay active permanently.
 As you can guess, search engines and Google love these links.
-On the other hand they won't be happy if they crawl your site and see that all of your backlinks have changed or are no longer there.
-If a link stays from one site to your site for a few months, Google and other search engines will regard it more highly.
+On the other hand, they won't be happy if they crawl your site and see that all of your backlinks have changed or are no longer there.
+If a link stays for a few months, Google and other search engines will regard it more highly.

 Temporary links are a bit harder to understand.
-Well, not so hard to know what they are but more to know how to use them.
-These links vanish after a while and no longer give your site and link juice.
-A lot of link exchanges use this tactic to build backlinks fast and then get rid of them.
-Search engines may not dock you points for this type of link but it won't rank them very well.
+Well, not so hard to know what they are, but more to know how to use them.
+These links vanish after a while and no longer give your site link juice.
+A lot of link exchanges use this tactic to build backlinks fast, and then get rid of them.
+Search engines may not dock you points for this type of link, but it won't rank them very well.
 Like I said, Google prefers permanent links.